 "My mom seems really proud of me, too!
 She hid from me for three days, the longest time ever!"

 "Some of us are not here.
-We leave space for them."
+We leave space for them.
+Space that has been emptied by time."

 " Megan loves computer.
 Computer simulates love for Megan."
 OH GOD THE FEELS.